malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

 - Concerns
   - Lack of visibility
   - Regulation difference
-  - Handling of regulated data - data that is captured as part of security inspection are handled appropriately.
+  - Handling of regulated data - are data that is captured as part of security inspection are handled appropriately.
   - Potential lock-in
 - Available services
   - Federated brokers